CReF: Cross-modal and Recurrent Fusion for Depth-conditioned Humanoid Locomotion: Conclusions

 \section{Conclusions}

-This paper presents CReF, which maps onboard proprioception and forward-facing depth directly to joint position targets without explicit geometric intermediates.
+This paper presents CReF, which maps proprioception and forward-facing depth directly to joint position targets without explicit geometric intermediates.
 By combining cross-modal attention, gated residual fusion, recurrent fusion, and a terrain-aware foothold placement reward, CReF improves terrain anticipation and foot placement consistency, with clear gains on stair traversal.
-Experiments in simulation and on hardware demonstrated strong terrain-traversal performance and zero-shot transfer to challenging real-world scenes.
+Experiments in simulation and on hardware demonstrate strong terrain-traversal performance and zero-shot transfer to challenging real-world scenes.

 At the same time, certain limitations still exist.
-Our system relies on active depth measurements from a RealSense sensor, which are sensitive to illumination and reflective surfaces, while depth alone does not preserve appearance and texture cues that may improve perceptual robustness.
+Depth alone does not preserve appearance and texture cues that may improve perceptual robustness.
 A natural direction for future work is therefore to investigate binocular RGB-based sensing, which can jointly provide depth structure and texture information for richer scene representations and stronger adaptability across diverse real-world environments.